network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 TCP allows larger receive window sizes, up to 1GB.
 However, most transport stacks aggressively limit the size of the receive window to avoid consuming too much memory.

-Thus, the only way to achieve full capacity and full buffer occupancy on those networks is by creating multiple connections, allowing to actively fill the bottleneck's buffer to achieve maximum working conditions.

 Even if a single TCP connection would be able to fill the bottleneck's buffer, it may take some time for a single TCP connection to ramp